 Consider an automotive long range radar (LRR) used for automatic cruise control (ACC).
 This kind of radar usually occupies the band around 77 GHz, as indicated in .
 The radar system constantly estimates the distance between the vehicle it is mounted on and the vehicle in front of it, and alerts the driver when the two become too close.
+The figure below shows a sketch of ACC.

-The above figure shows a sketch of ACC and also illustrates the principle of range measurement using the FMCW technique.
 The received signal is a time-delayed copy of the transmitted signal where the delay, , is related to the range.
 Because the signal is always sweeping through a frequency band, at any moment during the sweep, the frequency difference, , is a constant between the transmitted signal and the received signal. is usually called the beat frequency.
 Because the sweep is linear, one can derive the time delay from the beat frequency and then translate the delay to the range.

 In an ACC setup, the maximum range the radar needs to monitor is around 200 m and the system needs to be able to distinguish two targets that are 1 meter apart.
 From these requirements, one can compute the waveform parameters.

 fc = 77e9; c = 3e8; lambda = c/fc;